-Planned gifts, including gifts from your will or estate, are gifts that anyone can make that may benefit you, your family, and Front Porch Cohousing today or in the future.
+Planned gifts, including gifts from your will or estate, are gifts that anyone can make.
+They may benefit you, your family, and Front Porch Cohousing today or in the future.

-You can take advantage of gifts that may help your situation from a tax standpoint today, or gifts that can benefit you and your family upon your passing.
+You can take advantage of gifts that may help your situation from a tax standpoint today.
+Also, gifts that can benefit you and your family upon your passing.
 Planned gifts are essential to Front Porch Cohousing’s longevity and mission.

 Benefits of Planned Giving